Frattesi late show pushes Inter close to title glory

 Davide Frattesi fired Inter Milan one step closer to the Serie A title with his last-gasp winner in Monday's comeback 2-1 victory at struggling Udinese.

-Italy midfielder Frattesi poked home the decisive goal in the fifth minute of stoppage time in Udine to maintain Inter's 14-point lead at the top of the table.
+Italy midfielder Frattesi poked home the decisive goal in the fifth minute of stoppage time in Udine to maintain Inter's 14-point lead at the top of the table with seven matches left in the season.

-Inter looked to be heading for a draw after Hakan Calhanoglu's penalty nine minutes after half-time levelled Lazar Samardzic's freak deflected opener for Udinese.
+Inter looked to be heading for a draw as they toiled to add to Hakan Calhanoglu's penalty, scored nine minutes after half-time, which levelled Lazar Samardzic's freak deflected opener for Udinese.

+"We absolutely don't think we've won it yet.
+We have other matches to play and we need to go out and get it," said Frattesi to Sky Sport.

+"I'm really happy, it's a really big win towards we need to do.
+You can't win every match 4-0, it's important that you also manage to win the tough matches."

-AC Milan are Inter's closest challengers and Monday's win ensured that the champions-elect could seal a 20th Scudetto in a hotly-anticipated derby with their local rivals in a fortnight's time.
+AC Milan are Inter's closest challengers and Monday's win ensured that the champions-elect could seal their 20th Scudetto in a hotly-anticipated derby with their local rivals in a fortnight's time.

+Claiming the league crown with a sixth straight derby win would be some revenge for Calhanoglu who is detested by Milan supporters after switching sides of the northern Italian city three years ago.

+"In all honesty I don't like talking about the other side from where I came," said Calhanoglu.

 Samardzic's goal came towards the end of a first half in which Inter went close to scoring three times only to be denied by super saves from Maduka Okoye.